 What’s happening to the bees?

 A great deal of press coverage in recent years has highlighted the problem of disappearing domestic bee colonies, possibly caused by a disease called Colony Collapse Syndrome (CCS), but, despite growing concern at international government levels and several years of investigation, no solution seems to have been found.
 Although it has its share of diseases and pests, West Africa at present does not experience CCS.
 The main threats to the bee in West Africa are entirely attributable to man.
-Many of the bees’ natural habitats have been damaged by excessive tree felling, an over-reliance on cash crops (like groundnuts), and an excessive use of insecticides.
+Many of the bees’ natural habitats have been damaged by excessive tree felling, an over-reliance on cash crops and excessive indiscriminate use of insecticides.

 Many governments and international aid agencies are concerned with food security and protection of the environment but tend to focus mainly on biodiversity, genetic engineering, water supply and planting trees – in our view, too little attention is being given to the key issue of pollination.
 Some 60% of food crops are pollinated by insects, of which the bee is by far the most important.
 Yields can be dramatically increased (up to 40%) by a strong local bee population.